SCRIPTURE OR MYTH?

 Every person who has been born on the earth must one day be revealed before the Judgment Seat of Christ.
 The Father judges no person.
 He has given all authority of judgment to His Son, Christ.
 The Judgment Seat of Christ is a great white throne (Revelation 20:11).
 The Lord Jesus sits on that throne.
 At the end of the age His conquering saints, after they themselves have been judged, will join Him on that throne; for the task of judging the world has been assigned to them.

 Every individual will receive what he has practiced while on earth in his material body.
-The statement that he will receive what he has practiced is a peculiar expression.
+The statement that he will receive what he has practiced is a special expression.
 We might interpret the expression to mean he will receive the consequences of what he has practiced, or a punishment for what he has done, but not the deeds themselves.
 This, however, is human reasoning.

 The unchangeable Scripture states he shall receive what he has done.
 He shall reap what he has sown.
 This may mean something more profound than merely receiving the consequences of what he or she has done.